Muncy 4 RBIs for Dodgers in 7-4 win over Rangers and Lynn

 Dodgers: 3B Justin Turner was out with a left hamstring strain and manager Dave Roberts said he also wouldn’t play Sunday.
 Turner got hurt on a stolen base in the seventh inning Friday night.

-Rangers: SS Elvis Andrus (lower back strain) can come off the injured list as early as Sunday, and has been working out with no issues. ”He’s been doing everything,” manager Chris Woodward. ”He feels really pretty much 100%.” … 2B Rougned Odor has missed four games in a row with an infection in his right eye.
+Rangers: SS Elvis Andrus (lower back strain) can come off the injured list as early as Sunday, and has been working out with no issues.
+Woodward said Andrus ”feels really pretty much 100%.” … 2B Rougned Odor has missed four games in a row with an infection in his right eye.

 REMEMBERING ”42”